team-prstmw/HousesForSaleSearcherBE/README.md

-# Houses For Sale Searcher - CodersCamp 2021/22 Projekt Node.js + MongoDB
+# Houses For Sale Searcher - CodersCamp 2021/22 Project Node.js + MongoDB
-## I. Zespół projektowy
+## I. Team

-Zespół pracował w ramach kursu [CodersCamp](https://coderscamp.pl/).
-Aplikację wykonali uczestnicy kursu przy pomocy mentora.
+The team worked as part of the [CodersCamp](https://coderscamp.pl/) course.
+The application was made by the course participants with the help of a mentor.

 **Mentor**: [Filip Hałoń](https://github.com/FilipHalon)

-**Uczestnicy**:
+**Participants**:

 -   [Marta Goniszewska](https://github.com/mgoniszewska)
 -   [Tomasz Ikert](https://github.com/ike-tom)